CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 # User Management (SSO/OIDC)

 {% hint style="info" %}
-OIDC is only officially supported on Kubecost Enterprise plans.
+OIDC is only officially supported on nOps Enterprise plans.
 {% endhint %}

 ## Overview of features

-The OIDC integration in Kubecost is fulfilled via the `.Values.oidc` configuration parameters in the Helm chart.
+The OIDC integration in nOps is fulfilled via the `.Values.oidc` configuration parameters in the Helm chart.

 ```yaml
 # EXAMPLE CONFIGURATION